A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

 \subsubsection{In-context learning}

-ICL-US~\cite{Terragni2023ICLUS} presents a method to efficiently and effectively generate TOD dialogues through in-context learning.
-The model receives as input a few example dialogues to perform a new task, without needing any fine-tuning.
-The framework is composed of a \textit{user simulator} and a \textit{dialogue system} in the form of a generic black-box model.
+ICL-US~\cite{Terragni2023ICLUS} presents a method to generate TOD dialogues through in-context learning, receiving as input a few example dialogues to perform a new task, without needing any fine-tuning.
+The framework is composed of a \textit{user simulator} and a \textit{dialogue system}.
 Given a user goal and a few in-context dialogue examples, ICL-US generates a user utterance per turn.
-Including the dialogue history, each turn is conditioned on 1) a set of example dialogues $K$ shots examples, where each dialogue contains by the user goal and natural language dialogue, 2) a user goal, and 3) the conversation history.
-While this method eliminates the need for human annotations, the authors needs to use an existing dataset for extracting the user goal and dialogue examples.
 In-context learning requires the dialogue examples to be similar to the desired generation.
 The authors apply two sampling techniques to select the few-shot dialogues for each generation: 1) random sampling, and 2) sampling based on Jaccard similarity between the user goal and the candidate dialogue goals.
+Similarly, Dialogic~\cite{li2022DIALOGIC} uses as input a few in-context dialogue examples, and a simulator to build TOD data using in-context learning.
+The authors demonstrate that on MultiWOZ2.3, their approach leads to better performance than when training on human-generated dialogue.
+Dialogic applies a Controllable Dialogue Generation step: This is an auxiliary step to verify the reliability of the GPT-3 generated dialogue.
+Once prompted, GPT-3 will generate a belief state and user utterance.
+If the belief state contains something that the dialogue turn generated utterance does not, it is called it is called over-generation.
+If the belief state lacks something in the utterance, it is called de-generation.
+INA ~\cite{ahmad2023ina} leverages GPT-2 for in-context generation of dialogues, using as examples the IND dataset generated in the same paper.
+This is achieved by fine-tuning GPT-2 in a supervised fashion with a cross-entropy loss and with a novel RL reward function using the PPO loss.
+More details about both IND and INA are presented in Section \ref{sec:conditioned_on_input}.